-As this is a household survey, the statistics refer to infections within the population living in private residential households.
+- As this is a household survey, the statistics refer to infections within the population living in private residential households.
 The figures exclude infections in hospitals, care homes and/or other communal establishments.
-In these settings, rates of COVID-19 infection are likely to be different.

-The estimates are based on confirmed positive test results.
+In these settings, rates of COVID-19 infection are likely to be different. - The estimates are based on confirmed positive test results.
 The remaining swabs are either negative, which are included in the analysis, or are inconclusive, which are not included in the analysis.
 Some swabs are test failures, which are also not included in the analysis.
-The impact of excluding inconclusive results on the estimates of positive infections is likely to be very small and unlikely to affect the trend.

-Please note the ratios do not represent a person's risk of becoming infected, since risk of infection depends on a number of factors including contact with others or vaccination status.
+The impact of excluding inconclusive results on the estimates of positive infections is likely to be very small and unlikely to affect the trend. - Ratios do not represent a person's risk of becoming infected, since risk of infection depends on a number of factors including contact with others or vaccination status.
 The ratios presented are rounded to the nearest 100 if over 1,000, to the nearest 10 if under 1,000, to the nearest 5 if under 100 and to 1 if under 20.
-This may result in credible intervals that appear to be similar to the estimated average ratio.
+This may result in credible intervals that appear to be similar to the estimated average ratio. - The reported headline positivity estimates contain Omicron BA.1 and BA.2 variants and all other variants.

-Due to a shortened publication cycle for this release (to accommodate the Bank Holiday), analyses relating to number of new COVID-19 infections (incidence), sub-regional positivity rates and 14-day weighted estimates have not been updated this week.
-Previous estimates are available in the Coronavirus (COVID-19) Infection Survey datasets.
+Due to a shortened publication cycle for this release (to accommodate the early May 2022 bank holiday weekend), analyses relating to the number of new COVID-19 infections (incidence), sub-regional positivity rates and 14-day weighted estimates have not been updated this week.
+Previous estimates can be found in the Coronavirus (COVID-19) Infection Survey datasets.